Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.9%, Bilambil Heights has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Bilambil Heights has a skilled workforce with essential services sectors well represented.
-Its unemployment rate is 3.9%, according to AreaSearch's aggregation of statistical area data.
+Bilambil Heights has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate is 3.9%, as of December 2025, which aligns with Regional NSW's rate.
+Workforce participation is similar to Regional NSW's figure of 61.3%.

 Frequently Asked Questions - Employment